rackerlabs/support-how-to/content/cloud-servers/troubleshoot-copy-and-paste-errors-with-remote-desktop.md

 Before going into OS-specific troubleshooting, you should first check your own client settings by using the following steps:

-1. Open the Microsoft&reg; Remote Desktop Protocol (RDP) client that you use to connect to your server.
+1. Open the Remote Desktop Protocol (RDP) client that you use to connect to your server.
 2. Navigate to the **Local Resources** tab.
 3. Make sure that you check the **Clipboard** option because this allows you to copy and paste text.
 4. Click **More**, check the **Drives** option, click **OK**, and then click **OK** again.